 Mindfulness as we now describe it has emerged in university and medical settings and therefore the programmes have been developed through ongoing rigorous research.
 The first programme began in the United States with Jon Kabat-Zinn in the 1970s working with patients suffering chronic pain.
 His work led to the MBSR programme (Mindfulness Based Stress Reduction).
 This work was adapted in the1990s in the UK by Mark Williams, Zindel Segal and John Teasdale at the Oxford Mindfulness Centre for people suffering recurrent bouts of depression.
 This work led to the MBCT programme (Mindfulness Based Cognitive Therapy).
 There are now many diverse programmes which have been developed using mindfulness as the core skill.
 These include, for example, mindfulness based parenting and childbirth; mindfulness based compassionate living; mindfulness based relapse prevention or mindfulness in schools or the workplace.

-For more information about mindfulness, check the Resources section of this website
+For more information about mindfulness and self-compassion, check the Resources section of this website

 To find out more about courses, check the What's On page of this website

 To sign up for updates of future courses, retreats and workshops click here